Objective Quality Assessment of Point Clouds Using Multi-scale Implicit Structural Similarity: Proposed MS-ISSM

-where $\mathbf{F}{scale}$ is the concatenated feature vector, $\otimes$ denotes element-wise multiplication, and $\sigma(\cdot)$ is the Sigmoid function.
+where $\mathbf{f}{scale}$ is the concatenated feature vector, $\otimes$ denotes element-wise multiplication, and $\sigma(\cdot)$ is the Sigmoid function.
 The internal MLP utilizes a bottleneck structure with a reduction ratio $r=4$.
 This bottleneck compresses the feature space to aggregate global information before restoring it, enabling the network to dynamically suppress noise and emphasize the most relevant feature channels.} \ADD{c) {Global Hierarchical Regression:} Finally, the refined features from H, M, and L scales are concatenated and passed through a Global Attention module.
-This ensures the model captures the complex interaction between global geometry (Low scale) and local fine-grained details (High scale) before mapping them to the final quality score.} {\bf{\ADD{Loss Function:}}} \ADD{To ensure prediction accuracy, linearity, and monotonic consistency, we utilize a hybrid loss function combining Mean Squared Error (MSE), Pearson Linear Correlation Coefficient (PLCC) loss, and Margin Ranking loss:
+This ensures the model captures the complex interaction between global geometry (Low scale) and local fine-grained details (High scale) before mapping them to the final quality score.} {\bf{\ADD{Loss Function:}}} \ADD{To ensure prediction accuracy, linearity, and monotonic consistency, we utilize a hybrid loss function combining mean squared error (MSE), Pearson Linear Correlation Coefficient (PLCC) loss, and Margin Ranking loss:

-where $\lambda_1$ and $\lambda_2$ are weighting parameters used to balance the optimization objectives.} {\bf{\ADD{Implementation and Validation:}}} \ADD{The model is trained using the AdamW optimizer with a weight decay of $10^{-2}$ and a Cosine Annealing scheduler for 80 epochs (batch size 32).
-For validation, we employ a rigorous Repeated Random Shuffle Split strategy (5 rounds), partitioning the dataset into 60\% training and 40\% testing sets.
-This large test ratio ensures the model is evaluated on a substantial amount of unseen data, demonstrating its generalization capability.}
+where $\lambda_1$ and $\lambda_2$ are weighting parameters used to balance the optimization objectives.} \ADDCZ{And, these values are set to 0.2 and 0.2, respectively.
+Such a configuration ensures that the PLCC loss provides strong linear correlation guidance and the Margin Ranking loss penalizes monotonicity violations without overwhelming the primary MSE regression.} {\bf{Implementation and Validation:}} The model is trained using the AdamW optimizer with a weight decay of $10^{-2}$ and a Cosine Annealing scheduler for 80 epochs (batch size 32). \ADDCZ{The detailed hyperparameter configurations, including the grouped encoders, scale-wise attention and global regressor, are summarized in Table \ref{tab:config}}.